microcks/microcks-quarkus/README.md

 ### Configure your Microcks image

-By default, Microcks DevService will use the `quay.io/microcks/microcks-uber:latest` image that is the latest stable one.
+By default, Microcks Dev Service will use the `quay.io/microcks/microcks-uber:latest` image that is the latest stable one.
 However, you can specify a compatible image of your choice using the following property:

 ```properties